Quick Answer

 Do silicones clog pores?

 Common cosmetic silicones like dimethicone are generally considered non-comedogenic in standard testing.
-Breakouts are more often about heavy formulas, layering, or poor removal.
+When breakouts happen from silicone formulas, it's more often due to heavy co-ingredients, over-layering, or not removing the makeup properly — not the silicones themselves.

 Why does silicone makeup pill?

-Pilling usually comes from using too much product, rubbing, or layering before products dry down.
-Thin layers and dry time fix most of it.
+Pilling usually comes from using too much product, rubbing during application, or stacking layers before they've dried down properly.
+Thin layers and adequate dry time between steps fix most pilling issues.

 Do I need setting spray for oily skin?

-If you get oily fast or you live in humidity, a setting spray helps lock in your base.
-See my guide here: best setting spray for oily skin.
+If you get oily quickly or you live in heat and humidity, a setting spray can help your base wear more evenly and stay more intact through the day.
+See my picks here: best setting spray for oily skin.

 What primer works best with silicone foundation?

-It depends on whether you need grip, blur, or matte control.
-This guide makes it easy: what primer is best for oily skin.
+It depends on what you need most — grip for sliding, blur for pores, or matte control for extreme shine.
+I break it down by concern here: what primer is best for oily skin.

 Can you mix silicone and water-based makeup?

-Most foundations are actually emulsions, which means they contain both water and silicones.
-The real issue isn't "water vs silicone."
-The real issue is layering too much product or not letting each layer set properly.
+Yes, in most cases.
+Most foundations are actually emulsions — they contain both water and silicones together.
+The real issue isn't "water vs silicone"; it's layering too much product or not letting each layer set properly.

 If you experience pilling or separation: